Resume Action Verbs 2026: 300+ Powerful Words That Beat ATS Filters

 Pull 3-5 job listings for roles you want.
 Circle the verbs they use.
 If they say “managed stakeholder relationships,” your resume should say “managed” — not “liaised” or “brokered.”
 Mirror their language.
 ATS scores similarity to the job description.

-Step 2: Lead Every Bullet Point with a Strong Verb
+Step 2: Lead Every Bullet with a Strong Verb

 Never start a bullet with “Responsible for” or “Duties included.”
-Every single bullet should begin with a powerful action verb.
-Look at your current resume.
-If any bullet starts with a weak word, replace it now.
+Every single bullet must begin with a powerful action verb.
+Look at your current resume right now.
+If any bullet starts with a weak word — replace it.
+Not tomorrow.
+Now.

 Step 3: Add Quantified Results

 Action verb + number + outcome = the winning formula.
-“Reduced customer churn by 27% within 6 months” will always beat “Helped reduce churn.”
+“Reduced customer churn by 27% within 6 months” beats “Helped reduce churn” every single time.

 Step 4: Vary Your Verbs

 Do not use “managed” five times on one resume.
-Use our library above to find synonyms that fit each context.
+Use our library above to find synonyms for each context.
 Variety signals range and depth to both ATS and human readers.

 Step 5: Run It Through an ATS Checker